 ~People from 143 countries have visited this site.

 ~The number of people who post,”You look so familiar.
 Have you ever been on TV?” – five. 🙂

 ~Flour: Whole wheat pastry flour is not the same as whole wheat flour.
-It’s a finer grind and will make a lighter cookie.
+The pastry flour will make a lighter cookie.

 ~Oats: I use Quaker Old-Fashioned Oats, not quick-cooking.

 ~Chocolate: Dark chocolate has antioxidants so the darker the better.
-I use Callebaut bittersweet chocolate chips or I also chop up some of a Scharffen Berger dark chocolate bar.
+I use dark chocolate chunks, usually a 70% dark chocolate bar.